Mcrich23/SwiftUIMap/README.md

 ```
 MutableMapView(
-    zoom: 0.4, //Starting Zoom of Map (Range: 0-1, Lower is closer in)
+    zoom: 0.4, // Starting Zoom of Map (Range: 0-1, Lower is closer in)
-    address: "Seattle, Wa") //Starting Address in the Center of the Map
+    address: "Seattle, Wa") // Starting Address in the Center of the Map
 ```

 ### **Modifier**

 ```
 ...
-    .pointsOfInterest(.excludingAll) //Filter Points of Interest (exclude or include all)
+    .pointsOfInterest(.excludingAll) // Filter Points of Interest (exclude or include all)
-    .pointOfInterestCategories(include: [.atm]) //Filter Points of Interest to only include things in an array
+    .pointOfInterestCategories(include: [.atm]) // Filter Points of Interest to only include things in an array
-    .pointOfInterestCategories(exclude: [.airport]) //Filter Points of Interest to include everything except things in an array
+    .pointOfInterestCategories(exclude: [.airport]) // Filter Points of Interest to include everything except things in an array
-    .showCompass(false) //Show Compass (true or false)
+    .showCompass(false) // Show Compass (true or false)
-    .showScale(false) //Show Scale (true or false)
+    .showScale(false) // Show Scale (true or false)
-    .showTraffic(false) //Show Traffic (true or false)
+    .showTraffic(false) // Show Traffic (true or false)
-    .showBuildings(false) //Show Buildings (true or false)
+    .showBuildings(false) // Show Buildings (true or false)
-    .mapType(.satellite) //Different types of map (Standard, MutedStandard, Hybrid, HybridFlyover, Satellite, SatelliteFlyover)
+    .mapType(.satellite) // Different types of map (Standard, MutedStandard, Hybrid, HybridFlyover, Satellite, SatelliteFlyover)
 ```